scylladb/scylla-operator/docs/source/api-reference/groups/scylla.scylladb.com/scylladbdatacenters.rst

 Description
 """""""""""
-metadata controls shared metadata for all pods created based on this spec.
+metadata controls shared metadata for all resources created based on this spec.

 Type
 """"